-The spice of life: unexpected benefits hidden in your curry
+The spice of life: unexpected health benefits hidden in your curry

 Curry is one of Britain's favourite foods… and it turns out it's actually pretty good for you.
-This National Curry Week we look at the research that's unravelling how the chemicals in spices can boost memory, fight fat and more.
+We look at the research that's unravelling how the chemicals in spices can boost memory, fight fat and more.

 We Brits love a good curry, and despite the obvious hits to your wallet and, aherm, constitution, ordering a delicious takeaway every once in a while could have some unexpected benefits.
-As it’s National Curry Week, we look at how the turmeric in your tikka could help boost your memory, the chillies in your vindaloo could help with pain relief, and how saffron can spice up your sex life.
+We look at how the turmeric in your tikka could help boost your memory, the chillies in your vindaloo could help with pain relief, and how saffron can spice up your sex life.

 Perhaps best known as the world’s most expensive spice, saffron has an alluring yellow colour and a subtly floral, slightly bitter taste.
 The golden strands are the dried stigmata (part of the female reproductive system) of Crocus sativus flowers.
 With a health-boosting reputation to match its price tag, saffron is packed full of antioxidants and many studies point to its cancer-fighting properties.
 It’s also said to be good for the brain.